icewatersteam/Bots/README.md

 **Ethereum wallet address and private key** These we will also store in the .env, add the .env file to a .gitignore to keep the wallets credential's safe.

-This bot was made for the Icewater contracts as of 9/13/21, if the contracts source code doesn't change much then the ABI's won't need updating; otherwise new ABI's should be aquired.
-Make sure the addresses are up to date, along with appropriate gas values.
+These bots was made for the Icewater contracts begining 9/13/21, if the contracts source code doesn't change much then the ABI's won't need updating; otherwise new ABI's should be aquired.
+Make sure the addresses are up to date **(the addresses have been migrated to the .env in later versions)**, along with appropriate gas values.
 By default, an average gas price will be used when sending the transactions, this can also be specified by adding 'gasPrice': VALUE inside the curly brackets in the buildTransaction function.
 VALUE should be an integer measured in wei.

 Run like any other Python file:
-$ python botv2.py
+$ python bot____.py

 Many values can be changed and customized, to make your own strategy follow along with the while loop in the main() function and tinker with whatever you like!